sid-unizar/LRC/README.md

 Once the scripts are run, you get a set of results files like the ones in the `results` folder.
 To process these results files, it can be used the notebook `results_processing.ipynb` to collect all the results.

 ### **Section 5.2 in the paper: Error analysis**
 We performed an error analysis of the results over the CogALexV and EVALution datasets.
-For this error analysis are needed the metadata files:
+For this error analysis the metadata files are needed:
 - For CogAlexV: `datasests/CogALexV/relata_metadata.txt` and `datasests/CogALexV/pairs_metadata.txt`.
 - For EVALution: `datasests/EVALution/EVALUTION_RELATA.txt` and `datasests/EVALution/EVALUTION_RELATIONS.txt`.

 These files contains the POS, domain, prototipically value needed to perform the error analysis.

 Use the notebook `error_analysis.ipynb`.

+### **Section 5.3 in the paper: Embedding Projection Visualization**
+To control del learning process of the network we visualize the model embeddings by layers and epochs.
+The script to retrieve the processed embeddings for the visualization is `embedding_visualization.ipynb`.

+Inputs for the script are the desired checkpoints downloaded from `notebooks/lrc_train_evaluate_launcher.ipynb` and `notebooks/masked_lrc_train_evaluate_launcher.ipynb`.
+The outputs are: a `visualization_metadata.tsv` file and a `visualization_tensors.tsv` file.

+Due to RAM  limitations in Google Collab, there is a limited number of examples (400) one can process a a time.